Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Political Career

 Weldy has not previously held elected office.
-Her role as a precinct captain represents her most formal prior involvement in Democratic Party organization.
+Her precinct captain role represents her most formal prior involvement in Democratic Party organization.
 Her 2026 Senate campaign is her first bid for the legislature.

 Policy Positions

 Weldy has identified five priority areas on her campaign website: housing and community development, fiscal stability and accountability, agriculture and public lands, education and workforce, and infrastructure.
-On housing, she has stated that solutions should be “practical, fiscally responsible, and aligned with local needs,” framing the issue as involving land use, labor availability, and infrastructure together.
-On fiscal policy, she has described government as needing to operate like a business, stating on her campaign website that it “must be efficient, solvent, and accountable to the people it serves.”
+On housing, she has stated that solutions should be practical, fiscally responsible, and aligned with local needs.
+On fiscal policy, she describes government as needing to operate like a business that "must be efficient, solvent, and accountable to the people it serves."

-On agriculture and public lands, Weldy has stated support for protecting working lands and balancing preservation with economic activity.
-On education, as described on her priorities page, she frames strong schools and workforce pathways as interconnected with housing affordability and worker availability.
+On agriculture and public lands, she has stated support for protecting working lands and balancing preservation with economic activity.
+On education, she frames strong schools and workforce pathways as interconnected with housing affordability and worker availability.
 On infrastructure, she has expressed support for broadband access, roads, and utilities as foundational to daily life in north-central Idaho.

-The Nez Perce County Democrats page has also identified women’s health rights and public lands protection as issues Weldy aims to address, in its January 2026 announcement of her candidacy.
-As of April 2026, she has not made detailed public statements on election law, immigration, or specific tax proposals beyond her general government accountability framing.
+The Nez Perce County Democrats' announcement of her candidacy also identified women's health rights and public lands protection as among her priorities.
+As of April 2026, she has not made detailed public statements on election law, immigration, or specific tax proposals.

 Political Alignment

-Weldy appears aligned with the Moderate Democrat classification.
-Her campaign framing emphasizes fiscal accountability, cross-partisan collaboration, and business-oriented governance rather than progressive or activist themes.
-Her stated priorities on housing, agriculture, public lands, and infrastructure reflect a practical, rural-community focus consistent with moderate Democratic positioning in north Idaho.
-No organizational endorsements or affiliations placing her further left on the spectrum have been documented.
-Her endorsements page on her campaign website did not contain any confirmed endorsements as of April 2026.
+Weldy is best classified as a Moderate Democrat.
+Her campaign framing emphasizes fiscal accountability, business-oriented governance, and cross-partisan collaboration rather than progressive or activist themes.
+Her five stated priorities on housing, agriculture, public lands, education, and infrastructure reflect a practical, rural-community focus consistent with moderate Democratic positioning in a largely Republican district.
+No organizational endorsements have been identified.

 Campaign and Endorsements